-As it’s a valuable asset, its industry worth is up to $49 billion, increasing in the coming years.
+As it’s a valuable asset, its industry worth was up to $49 billion in 2018 according to Wikibon, increasing in the coming years.
 According to the reported numbers, this number is going to reach $103 billion by 2023.

 The biggest growth in big data came in 2012, which was 61%, and since then, it has been growing consistently, but the growth rate is declining too.

 So it goes to show that the field is maturing.
 But according to estimates, this growth will continue till 2027, and from there, it will start to grow at a much slower pace.

 23. Big Data Job Listings Reached 2.7 Billion in 2020